opencord/docs/profiles/seba/siab.md

 Run:  `kubectl get pod`

 You should see all the NEM pods in Running state, except a number of `*-tosca-loader` pods which should eventually be in Completed state.
-The latter may go through CrashLoopBackOff state and get restarted a few times first (less than 10).
 To wait until this occurs you can run:

 ```bash
 ~/cord/helm-charts/scripts/wait_for_pods.sh